Isoroku (film): Plot

-The final 5 years of Isoroku Yamamoto's military career is shown through his family life.
-Yamamoto was a great naval strategist who climbed up the ranks in the Imperial Japanese Navy.
-Yamamoto was against many of the Imperial Japanese Army's decisions.
-He opposed the signing of the Tripartite Pact with Germany and Italy in 1939 and attempted to prevent the impending conflict with the United States amid World War II.
-This caused disdain from Japanese war hawks such as newspaper editor Kagekiyo Munakata (portrayed by Teruyuki Kagawa) and military officials.
+Isoroku Yamamoto is a great naval strategist who climbs up the ranks in the Imperial Japanese Navy.
+He is against many of the Imperial Japanese Army's decisions, opposing the signing of the Tripartite Pact with Germany and Italy in 1939 and attempts to prevent the impending conflict with the United States amid World War II.
+Marked for death by radical Japanese nationalists for his outspoken opposition to any attack on the United States, and causing disdain from Japanese war hawks such as newspaper editor Kagekiyo Munakata and military officials.
 He was educated in the United States, aware of its strengths, and thought a war would be futile.
 His superiors increasingly pressured him to plan for a full-scale war with the US.
 Yamamoto was conflicted by his principles and duties.
 The Japanese military establishment entangles Yamamoto in the war and orders him to prepare the attack on Pearl Harbor.
 Yamamoto was obligated to carry out the orders as the commander-in-chief of the Japanese Imperial Navy's Combined Fleet.
-The film also follows the perspective of a Japanese A6M Zero aerial battalion, from the attack on Pearl Harbor to the Battle of Midway and finally to the American ambush of Yamamoto's Mitsubishi G4M.
+He bonds with a Japanese A6M Zero aerial battalion, prior to the attack on Pearl Harbor to the Battle of Midway and finally, in Operation Vengeance, to the American ambush of Yamamoto's Mitsubishi G4M.
+Yamamoto is killed by bullets and the plane crashes.